 Here are our current job listings.
 If you would like to advertise a job in the field of human evolution studies, please send a short plain text e-mail message to firstname.lastname@example.org.

-The Paleoanthropology Workgroup at the Institute of Archaeological Sciences, University of Tübingen is seeking to fill an archaeological field-director position.
+The Paleoanthropology Workgroup at the Institute of Archaeological Sciences, University of Tübingen invites applications for a PhD position in lithic analysis of Palaeolithic artifacts.

-The position should start at the earliest possible date and will be limited to a period of 3 years with the possibility of renewal for 2 additional years.
-Salary will be according to the German public service scale TV-L E13 at 100%.
+The position will start as soon as possible and will be limited to a period of 3 years.
+Salary will be according to the German salary system E13 TV-L at 65%.